 Query RMP Media Time API

-A Broadcaster Application may wish to know the current presentation time of the broadcast content being presented by Receiver.
+A Broadcaster Application may wish to know the current presentation time of the broadcast content being presented by the Receiver.
 This enables the Broadcaster Application to present supplemental content that is synchronized to the content.
 For example, a Broadcaster Application may display a graphical overlay at a particular moment in a program.

 The Query RMP Media Time API shall be defined as follows: